TosbackCgusBridge-Bot/CGUs-versions/Mailgun/Privacy Policy.md

 Under certain conditions, more fully described on the Privacy Shield website at https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

-U.S. – Swiss Safe Harbor Framework

-Mailgun complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from Switzerland.
-Mailgun has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Mailgun’s certification, please visit https://safeharbor.export.gov/swisslist.aspx.

-European Union or Swiss citizens with inquiries or complaints regarding this Policy should first contact Mailgun at:
+European Union citizens with inquiries or complaints regarding this Policy should first contact Mailgun at:

+Mailgun Technologies, Inc.
-**Mailgun Technologies, Inc.** 535 Mission St. San Francisco, CA 94105 by email: privacy@mailgun.com
+535 Mission St.
+San Francisco, CA 94105
+by email: privacy@mailgun.com

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.